By Jenny Peterson

-In today’s episode I am answering all the common questions I get about food sensitivities/allergies so that nothing is left unturned.
+Today I am answering all the common questions I get about food allergies and sensitivities so that nothing is left unturned.

-On another note, if you have listened to them, you most likely have some questions now that you have a new view on sensitivities.
+On another note, if you have read them, you most likely have some questions now that you have a new view on sensitivities.

 Obviously an allergic reaction that causes anaphylaxis is much more severe and needs to be worked on with caution but they are still resolved the same way.

 2 - If I have sensitivities or allergies, can this be passed on to my kids?

 As I have stated before, there are very few diseases that are genetic.